byterubpay/byterub-site/_posts/2019-03-30-logs-for-the-Community-meeting-held-on-2019-03-30.md

 **\<sgp\_>** sarang: I think now is a good time
 **\<sarang>** Sure
 **\<ErCiccione[m]>** Alright
-**\<sarang>** There had been informal talk a while back about Loki Foundation, an Australian charity supporting the Loki project (a Monero fork), wanting to support MRL research
+**\<sarang>** There had been informal talk a while back about Loki Foundation, an Australian charity supporting the Loki project (a ByteRub fork), wanting to support MRL research
 **\<sarang>** The Foundation has offered to complete the rest of my CCS fundraising externally (i.e. not through CCS directly)
 **\<sarang>** So, unless there are major objections, I'll be asking CCS admins to "freeze" the CCS at its current level, after which the foundation will complete the remaining amount
 **\<sarang>** This lowers the community burden without changing any of my research goals, methods, or reporting